- This event has passed.

 Description by the organisers

-Disclaimer: We do our best to provide accurate information, however times of events may vary, so please double check on the official events pages/with the organisers.
+Disclaimer: We do our best to provide accurate information, however times of events may vary/be rescheduled/cancelled, so please always double check on the official events pages/with the organisers.
 You can find the official link to event page in each listing.
+We cannot be held liable for relying on information provided in the listing.

-Submit a dog event and get it listed for free in the Dog Events Calendar by filling the form available at this link.
+Submit a dog event and get it listed in the Dog Events Calendar by filling the form available at this link.